What we found

 The arbitrage is real and largely under-exploited.
 Aiprosol's $197 Stack Starter Kit documents the migration paths.

-Finding 3 — Cost per AI judgement is now negligible
+Finding 3: cost per AI judgement is now negligible

 A typical AI classification call (e.g. "categorise this support ticket as bug/feature/billing/general") costs roughly:

-- **Claude 4.5 Sonnet**: 800 input tokens + 200 output tokens = about $0.005 per call
+- Frontier LLM: 800 input tokens + 200 output tokens = about $0.005 per call.

-- **GPT-4o-mini**: same call = about $0.0001 per call
+- A budget LLM: same call = about $0.0001 per call.

-- **Llama 3.1 8B via Groq**: same call = about $0.0001 per call
+- An open-source bulk-classifier LLM: same call = about $0.0001 per call.

 The implication: cost is no longer a meaningful constraint for AI-augmented routing, scoring, classification, or extraction at SMB scale.
 You should put AI in any decision step where a human's judgement matters.
 The cost calculation is dwarfed by the cost of a wrong routing decision.

-This was not true in 2023 when GPT-4 was $30-60 per million tokens.
+This was not true in 2023, when a frontier LLM was $30-60 per million tokens.
 It is true now.

 The exception: high-volume RAG

-Finding 4 — Production AI agents need three guardrails
+Finding 4: production AI agents need three guardrails

-Guardrail 1: Human-in-the-loop on customer-facing output
+Guardrail 1: human-in-the-loop on customer-facing output

 Every workflow that produces customer-visible content (emails, replies, posts, contracts, public docs) goes through a human approval gate.
 Period.
 No exceptions.

-Our internal CCO agent drafts customer support replies — but never sends.
-A human clicks Approve in Slack, the reply goes out.
+Our internal CCO agent drafts customer support replies but never sends.
+A human clicks Approve in Slack, and the reply goes out.
 Auto-send was tested for 2 weeks; we caught 3 hallucinated facts and 1 brand-tone drift.
 The cost of fixing those (apology emails, customer trust) materially exceeded the time saved on auto-send.

-Guardrail 2: Structured JSON outputs, not free-form
+Guardrail 2: structured JSON outputs, not free-form

 Every agent output is a structured JSON object validated by a Zod schema.
 The fields are typed; the LLM either matches the schema or the run fails.
-We did NOT start this way — early prototypes used free-form markdown, which was lovely for humans to read and impossible for downstream automation to consume.
+We did not start this way.
+Early prototypes used free-form markdown, which was lovely for humans to read and impossible for downstream automation to consume.

-Guardrail 3: Full audit logging
+Guardrail 3: full audit logging

 Every agent run logs: timestamp, model used, full prompt, full response, parsed output, status, duration.
-Stored in agent_log table indefinitely.
+Stored in the agent_log table indefinitely.

 Why this matters: when an agent does something wrong (proposes a bad task, classifies a ticket incorrectly, drafts an off-brand reply), you need to be able to answer "what exactly did the model see, and what exactly did it produce?"
 Without the log, you are guessing.
 With it, you can re-prompt and re-test.